Asegier/treeEditor/README.md

   **Removing a Branch**

-  1. Click on the X on the branch that you would like to delete **keep in mind that the branch will delete ALL OF ITS CHILDREN and subbranches**
+  1. Click on the X on the branch that you would like to delete keep in mind that the deleting a branch will delete **ALL OF ITS CHILDREN and subbranches**

   ## <-- Below is Create React App Documentation -->